Now, what the heck is the blockchain?

-First-time investors in cryptocurrency often want to know exactly what they’re buying into.
+First-time investors in cryptocurrency often want to know about the system they are buying into.
 Purchasing a single token is simple enough.
 Pay the price and get your bitcoin.
-What’s less simple is figuring out what you actually just bought.
+What’s less straightforward is figuring out what you actually just bought.

-This isn’t a used car lot.
-Before you sink hundreds, or even thousands, of dollars into intangible assets, it’s absolutely fair to ask what’s going on under the hood.
-Fortunately, while the technology is complex, the concept is pretty straightforward.
+Before you sink hundreds, or even thousands, of dollars into intangible assets, it’s vital to ask what’s going on.
+Fortunately, while blockchain technology is complex, the concept is pretty straightforward.

-A bitcoin uses what’s called “blockchain” technology.
-When you buy a bitcoin, say Bitcoin ABC, an entry is made on a digital database called the blockchain reflecting the fact that you now own this specific bitcoin.
-That’s what a bitcoin is, really.
-It’s a digital logbook, with an entry that says you now own it.
+When you buy a bitcoin — for instance, Bitcoin ABC — an entry is made on a digital database called a blockchain to reflect the fact that you now own this specific bitcoin.
+That’s what a bitcoin is.
+It’s a digital entry in a logbook.

-Every time the bitcoin changes hands, the transaction is recorded.
-Each one of these recorded transactions becomes what’s called a “block,” and these blocks are linked in a chain.
+Every time the bitcoin changes hands, the transaction is recorded in this logbook.
+Each of these recorded transactions becomes what’s known as a “block” and these blocks are linked in a chain.
 Together they create a record going back to when the coin was first created.

-So why is this special?
-After all, ledgers aren’t a new technology.
+So why is blockchain special?
+After all, ledgers aren’t new technology.

-Second, it can be duplicated indefinitely.
-Without protections, there’s nothing to stop our hacker John from copying this database over and over again and calling each new one “Bitcoin DEF,” “Bitcoin GHI,” and so on.
+Secondly, blockchain can be duplicated indefinitely.
+Without protection, there’s nothing to stop our hacker John from copying this database over and over again and calling each new copy “Bitcoin DEF,” “Bitcoin GHI,” and so on.
 This is called the double spender problem.

-Currency, including cryptocurrency, only has value when it is scarce.
-Nothing has financial value if it can exist in infinite amounts.
+The double spender problem is an issue because any currency —cryptocurrency included—only has value when it is scarce.
+Nothing has financial value if it exists in infinite amounts.
 This is why governments fight so hard against counterfeiters.
 As long as only the Treasury controls the printing press, they can keep the dollar scarce and therefore spendable.

 So if someone can just hit copy-paste on a blockchain database, what keeps them from creating infinite bitcoins?

 Remember, each blockchain records every transaction back to when it was first minted.
-That record is verified and verifiable.
-So a hacker certainly could try to copy/paste a blockchain and call it “Bitcoin DEF.”
-What they would get, though, would be a copy of Bitcoin ABC's history.
-When our hacker tried to spend that bitcoin, the network would identify the blockchain as the history of Bitcoin ABC, which the hacker doesn't own, and it would reject the transaction.
+So a hacker might copy/paste Bitcoin ABC and call it “Bitcoin DEF.”
+However, the result would be a copy of Bitcoin ABC's history.

-Think of it like our physical ledger.
-A hacker can copy that book all he wants, but in each case, it’s just a record of Bitcoin ABC’s transactions.
-Any buyer could just call up a previous owner, who would say “never heard of Bitcoin DEF, but I did own Bitcoin ABC, and I didn't sell it to John.”
+Think of the blockchain as a physical ledger.
+If that ledger were copied, it would still maintain a record of all Bitcoin ABC’s transactions.
+Any suspicious buyer could read the ledger and note the entries.
+They could then call up a previous owner, who would say “Never heard of Bitcoin DEF, but I did own Bitcoin ABC, and I didn't sell it to John.”

 Okay, so we can’t just duplicate the ledger.
 Why not just hack it then?
-What stops someone from simply hacking the ledger to say that “Bitcoin ABC belongs to John.”
+What stops someone from changing the ledger to say “Bitcoin ABC belongs to John.”

 The answer is publicity.

 Each blockchain is monitored by a network of computers called “nodes.”
-Whenever you buy a bitcoin, that transaction is broadcast to the entire network for verification.
-The person selling the bitcoin provides a private key proving that he or she does, in fact, own it.
-As long as that key matches the one on the blockchain, the network approves the transaction and records a new owner.
+Whenever you buy a bitcoin, that transaction is broadcast to the entire system for verification.
+The person selling the bitcoin provides a private key proving ownership and as long as that key matches the one on the blockchain, the network approves the transaction and records a new owner.

-The important thing is that all of that happens in public.
+The important thing is all of this happens in public.